Quafadas/Whimsy/_posts/2024-01-03-scautable.md

 ## Status:
 Complete.
 Currently no need to change any of the fundamentals.

+## Bonus
+Write a scalaJS facade for datatables.net

 ## Future
 Don't see one - continue updating the publishing mechanism to improve understanding of the tooling landscape.